Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

-The simulations at the U M$_4$-edge spectra (marked as \textbf{b} in Figure \ref{fig:dr-td_models}) show an even better agreement between the embedding calculations and the reference ones than for the O K edge, with both simulations reproducing experiment rather well for all peaks.
+The simulations at the U M$_4$-edge spectra (Figure \ref{fig:dr-td_models}, middle) show an even better agreement between the embedding calculations and the reference ones than for the O K-edge, with both simulations reproducing the experiment rather well for all peaks.
 However, if the splitting between \textbf{T4} and \textbf{T5} is very well reproduced, we see that for the embedding calculation \textbf{T6} there is a slight shift in peak maximum to higher energies compared both to experiment and to the reference model while the latter two show again very good agreement.
 For the bare uranyl, on the other hand, we see a fairly significant overestimation of both \textbf{T4}-\textbf{T5} and \textbf{T5}-\textbf{T6} peak shifts compared to the reference model.

-Here it is interesting to recall that the solid-state community commonly attributes variations in peak splitting between the main feature and the satellite 5f $\sigma^{*}$ in actinyl spectra to changes in overlap-driven covalency from variations in the An -- O bond length, as suggested in the works of~~\citet{kvashnina2022high}, and Vitova and collaborators \cite{vitova2015polarization,vitova2017role}.
+The ability of a theoretical model to accurately characterize peak splittings is of importance for the U M$_4$-edge since the solid-state community commonly attributes variations in peak splitting between the main feature and the satellite 5f$_{\sigma^{*}}$ in actinyl spectra to changes in overlap-driven covalency from variations in the An-O bond length, as suggested in the works of~~\citet{kvashnina2022high}, and Vitova and collaborators \cite{vitova2015polarization,vitova2017role}.
 This is somewhat at odds with the analysis based on \textit{ab initio} simulations, such as those by~~\citet{sergentu2018ab} and also~~\citet{polly2021relativistic}, which claim that there is not a clear correlation between those and the observed splitting in this spectrum.
 The natural localized molecular orbitals (NLMOs) analysis by~~\citet{sergentu2018ab} found a significant decrease in the $\sigma$ covalency in the excited states of the actinyl absorption spectra at the M$_4$-edge of PuO$_2^{2+}$, NpO$_2^{2+}$, and UO$_2^{2+}$, in a trend that opposes the one observed in their ground states.
 Therefore, they were able to highlight the limitations of the previous interpretations of these spectra, by showing that the orbitals of the ground state should not be used as the sole guide in interpreting these actinyl spectra.